AI-READI/high-level-dataset-structure/template/v1.0.0/README.md

-# Flagshit Dataset of Type 2 Diabetes from the AI-READI Project
+# Flagship Dataset of Type 2 Diabetes from the AI-READI Project

 ## Latest version number